ancuongnguyen07/ClonedSISU/README.md

 - Optimize the run time for the program, so that we don't have to wait a whole 40 seconds for it to log in.
 - The GUI display for the courses and study structure can be polished more.

-But overall, we are happy with what we did here.
+But overall, we are happy with what we did here, and we learned a lot!